Mega Popular

 Analysis of 12 reels

-💡 Top performing posts average 71.5M views (2.1x above average).
-High competition - quality and timing are critical.
+💡 Top performing posts average 57.3M views (2.0x above average).
+Moderate competition - consistent posting builds momentum.

 Content Creation Tips & Strategy